TR33SS/forMARVEL/LVL0.md/lvl0.md

 ##  **TASK 14: Karnaugh Maps and Deriving the logic circuit**

-learned to design a burglar alarm system using Karnaugh Maps and logic gates.
+Learned to design a burglar alarm system using Karnaugh Maps and logic gates.
 By simplifying a truth table, we derived the Boolean expression A = D'K, which activates the alarm when the door is open and the key is not pressed.
 This was done using a NOT gate and an AND gate.

 ![](https://github.com/TR33SS/forMARVEL/blob/srcfrl0/forMARVEL/KMAP/Main%20(3).jpeg?raw=true)